EricssonBroadcastServices/chromecast-demo-receiver/tutorials/chromecast.md

   absoluteStartTime: '0' (use playbackProperties instead) // starttime in milliseconds since 1970/01/01, this is not the preferred way and will cause a seek in the case of VOD.
   textTrackSettings: (default is true) //  If changes to textTrackStyle can be done by senders
   textTrackStyle: '' // Initial textTrackStyle
-  startTime: 0, (use playbackProperties instead) // start time in seconds since start of stream, will be override with loadRequest.currentTime
+  startTime: 0 (use playbackProperties instead) // start time in seconds since start of stream, will be override with loadRequest.currentTime
-  autoplay: (default is true) // will be override with loadRequest.autoplay }
+  autoplay: (default is true) // will be override with loadRequest.autoplay
+  volume: {level: 0-1, muted: true} //initiate volume level.
+}
 ```
 <br />